LitMSCTBB/OSINT-Job-Outreach/README.md

 When a Sequoia partner visited my campus recently, she closed with:
 > “As a student or innovator, your email address is your biggest unlock."

-Cold email galleries like [@_sonith](https://twitter.com/sonith) showcase this too.
+People like [@_sonith](https://twitter.com/_sonith) showcase this via cold email galleries on their accounts.

 I've been cold emailing for 6 years and unlocked massive opportunities.
 But we're now in an era where **information transfer and transformation can be automated**.
+If you were like me and writing decently thoughtful, personalized emails, you were jumping from company website to LinkedIn and Twitter to ChatGPT to hunter.io and prospeo.io to GMail.
+Having to consistently switch between typing and clicking gets annoying.

 And I **hate mundane tasks**.